ThDag/NotesOnly/README.md

 This project uses Typer and to store the file a csv file is used (datas.csv)

-this program is still very inconvenient to use with long syntaxes
+this program is still very inconvenient to use with long syntaxes(will change in the future)

 ## Class-feature
 The class feature is a way to organize your notes.